Pros and Cons of Forming an LLC in Colorado

 Operating as an LLC may mean you need to pay taxes in the same way as someone who is self-employed.
 Further, LLCs may lack some of the tax and other benefits corporations may enjoy.
 It is wise to discuss likely tax liabilities with a professional deeply familiar with local business taxation issues.

-If you need help, please reach out to our firm, the Law Office of Brady, McFarland & Lord, LLC, today by calling our office or or email us.
+If you need help, please reach out to our firm, the Law Office of Colorado Estate Planning Law Center, today by calling our office or or email us.

 Sources: Colorado Secretary of State, “Business FAQs“, Accessed June 17, 2019